PIMS HVAC Plant Project To Be Completed Soon - UrduPoint

 PIMS HVAC Plant Project To Be Completed Soon

+The work on the installation of a new heating, ventilation and air conditioning (HVAC) plant in the Pakistan Institute of Medical Sciences (PIMS) is in progress

-ISLAMABAD, (UrduPoint / Pakistan Point News - 18th Nov, 2023) The work on the installation of a new heating, ventilation, and air conditioning (HVAC) plant in the Pakistan Institute of Medical Sciences (PIMS) is in progress.
+ISLAMABAD, (UrduPoint / Pakistan Point News - 23rd Nov, 2023) The work on the installation of a new heating, ventilation and air conditioning (HVAC) plant in the Pakistan Institute of Medical Sciences (PIMS) is in progress.

 He expressed the hope that the said project will be completed soon.
 "The role of the hospital administration is only to supervise the completion of the said project," he added.